Migrating Code from INET 3.x¶

 Protocol class before they can be used.
 Some protocols (such as IP) have a mapping

-between protocol specific integer identifiers and actual protocols.
-These mapping
+between protocol-specific integer identifiers and actual protocols.
+These mappings

 const Protocol Protocol::ipv4("ipv4" , "IPv4);